iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/IDC-Classifier/README.md

 - Downloads the pretrained **Inception V3** model
 - Converts the Facenet model to a model that is compatible with the **Intel® Movidius**

+**Preparing Your Facial Recognition Dataset**

+You need to set up two very small datasets.
+As we are using a pretrained **Facenet** model there is no training to do in this tutorial and we only need one image per known person.
+You should see the **known** and **testing** folders in the **data** directory, this is where you will store 1 image of each person you want to be identified by the network, and also a testing dataset that can include either known or unknown faces for testing.
+When you store the known data, you should name each image with the name you want them to be identified as in the system, in my testing I used images of me and two other random people, the 1 image used to represent myself in the known folder was named Adam.

 ## Preparing Your IDC Training Data

 For this tutorial, I used a dataset from Kaggle ( [Predict IDC in Breast Cancer Histology Images](https://www.kaggle.com/paultimothymooney/predict-idc-in-breast-cancer-histology-image "Predict IDC in Breast Cancer Histology Images") ), but you are free to use any dataset you like.
 I have uploaded the collection I used for positive and negative images which you will find in the **model/train** directory.
 Once you decide on your dataset you need to arrange your data into the **model/train** directory.
 Each subdirectory should be named with integers, I used 0 and 1 to represent positive and negative.
 In my testing I used 4400 positive and 4400 negative examples giving an overall training accuracy of 0.8596 (See Training Results below) and an average confidence of 0.96 on correct identifications.
 The data provided is 50px x 50px, as Inception V3 was trained on images of size 299px x 299px, the images are resized to 299px x 299px, ideally the images would be that size already so you may want to try different datasets and see how your results vary.